 The full process map for locator certification is as follows:

 Having someone DBYD certified would be a great addition to your team, and additionally, on an individual level, can prove to be a great asset for professional development.
-The DBYD certification will give you the opportunity to locate some of Australia’s major companies’ assets like Telstra, Optus, Energy Queensland, and more.
-If that all sounds to difficult then why not simply go to the locator website (http://www.dbydlocator.com/) and there are a list of DBYD certified locators for each state who can provide the required service locations.
+The DBYD certification will give you the opportunity to gain access permissions to some of Australia’s major companies’ assets like Telstra, Optus, Energy Queensland, and more.
+If that all sounds too difficult then why not simply go to the locator website (http://www.dbydlocator.com/) and there are a list of Certified Locating Organisations who can provide the required service locations.

 In this day and age, demand for locators continues to rise alongside the ever-growing number of subsurface utilities installed across Australia.
 With DBYD’s certification, you can be comforted by knowing you are engaging the services of a competent locator who has demonstrated their ability to pass a rigorous assessment, both theory and practical.